dirien/minecraft-prometheus-exporter/README.md

 listen-address: ':9151' # Change address of web server. "--web.listen-address" will be ignored if this line is present here
 ```

+### Known Issues ⚠️️

+`minecraft-exporter` is heavily dependent on the username of the player.
+If you are using mods like [EssentialsX](https://essentialsx.net/)
+and hide or change the default grouping of players, then `minecraft-exporter` will may not work properly.

+> If you encounter any issues, please let me know by opening an GitHub issue in this repository.

 ### Collectors 📊

 The exporter collects a number of statistics from the server (with example of the labels):